LemmyNet/lemmy-docs/src/administration/from_scratch.md

 # From Scratch

-These instructions are written for Ubuntu 20.04.
+These instructions are written for Ubuntu 20.04 / Ubuntu 22.04.

 ## Installation